jgautier75/orm-usm/README.md

 Thus, to use reflection like jackson when serializing / deserializing from/to json, description of fields and methods of DTOs (**Data** **T**ransfer **Object**) might be required.

-To achieve this, a reflect-config file must be designed to indicate how to seriaize / deserialize a DTO/JSON.
+To achieve this, a reflect-config file must be designed to indicate how to seriaize / deserialize from a DTO / JSON.

 See https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/